lithiumFlower/doctotext/README.md

     - There is some manual usage of install_name_tool on mac to make the dylibs redistributable (at least with respect to the executable path), however the distributed binaries do not have the @executable_path/ rpath embedded as would be expected if these scripts had been run
 5. There are memory leaks in the distributed OLE reader
 6. The 3rdparty buildsystem relies on SILVERCODERS distribution servers remaining online and the packages places there to not change.
 3rdparty/Makefile downlods a numbers of precompiles packages for each platform from SILVERCODERS hosting.
-    - The current quick-and-dirty solution to this is to host all SILVERCODERS downloads in the repo here, adding about 30 MB to the repo size.
-These are the .bz2 and .bz2.sha1 files in 3rdparty.

 ### Building
 #### Windows